 In developing a complex user-centered system such as the REACH system, it is essential to perform a requirement specification at the beginning of the project that includes a description of the end-user of the system.
-The description was substantiated by creating personas - fictional characters representing a typical user of the REACH system - for each use case12.
-The REACH system is not related only to the elderly themselves.
-It also affects or can be affected by individuals, groups, or institutions that are related to the targeted end-user.
-These stakeholders need to be identified and analyzed to provide an overview of constraints, incentive structures, and interdependencies.
+The description was substantiated by creating personas-fictional characters representing a typical user of the REACH system-for each use case7.
+The REACH system is not related only to the older adults themselves.
+It also affects or can be affected by individuals, groups, or institutions that are related to the targeted enduser.
+These stakeholders need to be identified and analyzed to provide an overview of constraints, incentive structures, and interdependencies^{8,9}.